joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_ggplot_basics.md

 **geom\_point().** This distinction is important, but we can’t discuss it just yet.

+Scatter plots are useful for showing how two variables change in respect to each other.
+For example, a Pokémon with 90 base H.P. and 100 base defense would have a point at (90, 100).
+Scatter plots require two continous variables (or discrete treated as continous in this case).

 Anyway, with that we have our basic, untitled, and decidedly gray plot\!

 # Aesthetics